iaquobe/project-euler/README.md

 # project_euler
-solutions to some project euler problems I solve
+Solutions to some project euler problems I solve.

+The languages will probably be a mixture of Python, C, C++, and Haskell